Please Look After the Dragon

 Please Look After the Dragon (ドラゴン養ってください, Doragon Yashinatte Kudasai) is a Japanese manga series written by Shoun Makise and illustrated by Yuki Higashiura.
 It began serialization Shogakukan's MangaONE app and Ura Sunday website in October 2023.

+Plot

+The story centers on college student Murakami who has an unexpected encounter with the dragon Ilsera, who was sent to earth by her parents to hone her magic so as to become a full-fledged dragon after she had failed to pass a test back in her home-world.
+Finding himself under her needs, Murakami adopts Ilsera so she could train to harness her magical powers.

 Media

 Manga

 Written by Shoun Makise and illustrated by Yuki Higashiura, Please Look After the Dragon began serialization on Shogakukan's MangaONE app and Ura Sunday website on October 11, 2023.
-Its chapters have been compiled into four tankōbon volumes as of June 2025.
+Its chapters have been compiled into six tankōbon volumes as of August 2026.

 The series' chapters are published in English by Comikey.
 During their panel at Anime Expo 2025, Yen Press announced that they had licensed the series for English publication.